Robotips/uConfig/rules/README.md

 length gives the length of pins in class.
 Should be comprise in [100, 300] interval with increment of 50 to respect [KLC](http://kicad-pcb.org/libraries/klc/) convention.

 default: 200

+#### priority [int]

+Sets priority of the class.
+The class with the higher priority will be placed first in the side.
+The lowest, last.

+Could be negative.

+default: 0